Columbus Day-Indigenous Peoples' Day Fast Facts - KTVZ

 CNN Editorial Research

-Here is a look at Columbus Day, also known as Indigenous Peoples’ Day in some places.
-In 2020, it will be celebrated on October 12.
+Here is a look at Columbus Day and Indigenous Peoples’ Day.
+In 2021, both will be celebrated on October 11.

 Facts